Belief in God Makes Sense in Light of Tsunamis: The Craig-Grayling DebateJanuary 2005

 Question Group 1 of 3:

-RP: Exellent questions to start with!
+Moderator: Exellent questions to start with!
 I think this is going to be a very good discussion!

 So, the first question was about free will being important and how that reflects on the logical problem of natural evil; the second was about the burden of proof - are you innocent until proved guilty or guilty until proved innocent, with respect to God? - and, thirdly, the actual question about do we have free will and can it be proved?